AymenRumi/Notes/README.md

 # Stars EDA - 2 Month (Jan,Feb) Observation Report

-This is a small report from my Stars EDA, it will focus on some interesting findings.
+This is a small report from my Stars EDA, it will focus on some interesting findings that need answers.
 The main EDA document is where most of the analysis is.

 ## Missing Data Patterns